xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 We've got most of the basics down, but there are some additions we can still make to round out the contract:

+1. Add a start time
-1. Add a public phase after the whitelist phase where accounts not on the whitelist are allowed to mint
+2. Add a public phase after the whitelist phase where accounts not on the whitelist are allowed to mint
-2. Add a `TokenMintingEvent` that we emit whenever a user calls the `mint` function successfully
+3. Add a `TokenMintingEvent` that we emit whenever a user calls the `mint` function successfully
-3. Write Move unit tests to more efficiently test our code
+4. Write Move unit tests to more efficiently test our code

 ### Adding a public phase